Maryann asked: How can I remove tire marks from vinyl siding. We have tire marks from rubbing against the siding.

 - Repeat until the tire marks are completely removed.
-Thin marks will remove fairly easily.
+Thin marks will be removed fairly easily.
 However, thick, solid marks will require much more solvent and elbow grease to get them to come loose.

 - If the soft cloth does not loosen the marks, try scrubbing it with a green scrubbing pad.
-Do NOT use metals scrubbing pads as they will surely damage the surface.
+Do NOT use metal scrubbing pads as they will surely damage the surface.

 - Once the marks are removed, fill a bucket with soap and water.

 - Wash the cleaned area to completely remove any residue from the cleaning product.

 - Dry the area with a soft cloth.